nix-community-bochum/nix-learning-group/README.md

-# nix-learning-group
+# Nix Learning Group

-Nix meetup in Bochum for Nix/NixOS users and those who want to become one
+Meetup in Bochum for Nix/NixOS users and those who want to become one